STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar2b/sm_2b_intro_to_ggplot.md

 In case you haven't seen the summarize() function before - it is one of the most handy functions in the dplyr package.
 Used with group\_by(), you can easily find out summary values like mean, median, min, and max for certain variables for different groups.
 Very soon, you will have another seminar that introduces the dplyr package more formally.
 Bear with me for now!

 Also, this symbol: **%&gt;%** is called a "pipe".
-It is a syntax sugar that simply takes the object on its left and feed it into the function call on its right.
+It is a syntactic sugar that simply takes the object on its left and feed it into the function call on its right.
 This way, you can "pipe" an input through sequence of function calls nicely, without having to deal with the cumbersome syntax.
 The output of the previous function call can very easily be fed into the next function call as its input.

 For example, this: